What If I Can't Afford to Hire a Foreclosure Lawyer?

 Deal With the Foreclosure Without a Lawyer

 If you don't want to fight the foreclosure, you can probably deal with it on your own.
-You should educate yourself about what steps are involved, how long a foreclosure typically takes in your state, and exactly when you'll have to move out of your home.
+You should educate yourself about the steps involved in the foreclosure process, how long a foreclosure typically takes in your state, and exactly when you'll have to move out of your home.

-To get the ball rolling, call your loan servicer and let it know you would like to apply for a modification.
-The servicer will tell you exactly what you need to do to submit an application.
+To get the ball rolling, call your loan servicer and let them know you'd like to apply for a modification.
+The servicer will tell you precisely what to do to apply.
 If you need help with the application, you can make an appointment to talk to a free HUD-approved housing counselor.

 Pay for a Consultation With a Lawyer

-You might want to schedule at least one consultation with a lawyer even if you can't afford to hire an attorney to represent you through the entire process.
+You might want to schedule at least one consultation with a lawyer, even if you can't afford to hire an attorney to represent you through the entire process.
 A lawyer can tell you exactly how foreclosure works in your state and how much time the process will likely take.
+A lawyer can also give you an idea of some strategies you might take for handling the foreclosure.

 Setting expectations.
-Before going into the meeting, make sure you know how much time the attorney will spend with you, what he or she will help you with.
-For example, the lawyer may be willing to answer questions about foreclosure, but not about filing for bankruptcy.
+Before going into the meeting, make sure you know how much time the attorney will spend with you and what the lawyer will help you with.
+For example, the lawyer might be willing to answer questions about foreclosure but not about filing for bankruptcy.
 Also, find out how much the attorney charges for the consultation.

 The consultation.
-At the meeting, you might want to ask the lawyer to provide you with details about foreclosure procedures, to review the facts of your case, and determine whether you might have a defense to the foreclosure.
+At the meeting, you might want to ask the lawyer to provide details about foreclosure procedures, review the facts of your case, determine whether you might have a defense against the foreclosure, and tell you about other options.
 The lawyer can also help you decide your next steps and explain your legal rights.

 Find a Pro Bono Lawyer

-If you can't afford to hire an attorney—even for just one meeting—then you could try to find a pro bono (free) attorney.
-Some attorneys take on a certain number of pro bono cases to help people who have little or no income, or based on other factors.
+If you can't afford to hire an attorney, even for just one meeting, you could try to find a pro bono (free) attorney.
+Some attorneys take on a certain number of pro bono cases to help people who have little or no income or based on other factors.
 Contact your state bar association to get help finding pro bono attorneys who might be willing to assist you with your foreclosure case.

 Get Assistance From a Legal Aid Society or a Foreclosure Prevention Clinic

-A legal aid office might be able to help you for free if you qualify financially.
+You can also investigate whether you qualify for free or low-cost legal assistance from a legal aid society.
 Most states have legal aid programs for low-income individuals who need assistance.
 You can find a list of various legal aid programs near you on the Legal Service Corporation's website.

-The bottom line is, even if you can't afford to hire a foreclosure lawyer, other options might be available to you so that you can get prepared for the process.
+The bottom line is that even if you can't afford to hire a foreclosure lawyer, other options might be available to you so that you can get prepared for the process.

 FACING FORECLOSURE ?